Temporal Routing in Static Networks: The Schedule Completion Problem: Introduction

-The problem of connecting pairs of terminal vertices using vertex or edge disjoint paths in static graphs is well studied.
-The notions of vertex and edge disjointness are very close as the two problems can be reduced to one another in polynomial time.
-In the case that all terminal pairs connect the same two vertices $s$ and $t$, Menger's theorem~\cite{menger1927allgemeinen} tells us that the maximum number of disjoint paths equals the cardinality of the minimum cut.
-This is in turn the same as the capacity of the minimum vertex cut, which is the same as the maximum flow from $s$ to $t$ if all edges have unit capacity.
-If, on the other hand, the endpoints of the paths are specified separately for each path, the complexity changes drastically.
-The corresponding flow interpretation is that there are multiple so called \emph{commodities} that need flow routed between them.
-Multicommodity flow is $\NP$-complete, the first general proof of this was given by Donald Knuth in book by \textcite{karp1975computational}.
-Shortly after, \textcite{even1975complexity} showed that the problem is $\NP$-hard even if there are only two commodities.
-Their reduction from $\SAT$ uses one commodity with a single flow unit to choose variable values and a second commodity with one flow unit for each clause to check the assignment.
-Recent work by \textcite{bodlaender2023parameterised} studies the complexity of two-commodity flow parameterized by structural parameters.
-Finally, requiring a single commodity flow to adhere to lower bounds on edges makes the problem $\NP$-hard on undirected graphs~\cite{itai1978two}.
-On directed networks, this requirement can be reduced to a normal flow problem~\cite{ford1962flows}.
+From a theoretic perspective, the problem of connecting pairs of terminal vertices using vertex or edge disjoint paths in static graphs is well studied.
+The notions of vertex and edge disjointness are closely related as the two problems can be reduced to one another in polynomial time (see \cite{ahuja1993network} or \cref{sec:edp-reduction}).
+In the special case that all terminal pairs connect the same two vertices $s$ and $t$, Menger's theorem~\cite{menger1927allgemeinen} tells us that the maximum number of disjoint paths is equal to the cardinality of the minimum cut.
+This is the same as the value of a maximum flow from $s$ to $t$ if we assign unit capacities to all edges of the graph, and such a flow can be found in polynomial time~\cite{orlin2013max}.
+In the general case, the endpoints of the paths are specified separately for each path, which drastically changes the complexity.
+In the corresponding flow interpretation, each distinct source-sink pair constitutes a \emph{commodity} that demands one or more flow units to be routed from its source to its sink.
+In general, the problem of deciding whether a multi-commodity flow of a given value exists is $\NP$-complete~\cite{karp1975computational}.
+It remains $\NP$-hard even if there are only two commodities~\cite{even1976complexity}.
+Their reduction from $\SAT$ uses one commodity with a single flow unit to choose the variable assignment and a second commodity with one flow unit for each clause to verify the assignment.
+Recent work by \textcite{bodlaender2023parameterised} studies the complexity of two-commodity flow using structural graph parameters.
+Returning to single-commodity flow, in addition to limiting how many flow units can traverse each edge, one can also introduce lower bounds for each edge that the sought flow must fulfill.
+This makes the problem $\NP$-hard on undirected graphs~\cite{itai1978two}.
+In directed networks, however, this requirement can be reduced to a standard flow problem~\cite{ford1962flows}.